MetOffice/CMEW/doc/source/user_guide/workflow.rst

 Metadata
 ~~~~~~~~

-The |CAW| uses Rose metadata.
+The |CMEW| uses Rose metadata.
 Every item defined in the suite configuration
 file (``rose-suite.conf``) will have an entry in the main metadata
 configuration file (``meta/rose-meta.conf``).